DavidParnell95/Game-Engine-2-Space-Battle/README.md

 The procedural generation of planets, galaxies, asteroids, droids and debris was all self coded, along with the main ship's seek behaviour for the space object.
 The rotation of the asteroids was also self coded.

+### Feature I'm Proud of:
+I am rather proud of the procedural generation as the Game Engines 1 assignment relating to procedural generation seemed difficult at the time to me, it shows that I've improved since then.
+It also provides a nice variety to the look of this project as it's more unlikely that the same scene will be created again on subsequent instances.

 ## Assets
 The following assets were taken from the Unity Asset store for the development of this project.